Democrats bet on early Latino outreach to avoid '20 pitfalls

 The Republican National Committee says it's making a seven-figure commitment for outreach to communities of color, including opening regional engagement centers in key congressional districts.
 The first was inaugurated last month in Orange County, California.

-"Hispanics all across the country are Republicans," said Florida Sen. Rick Scott, who heads the GOP's campaign arm for the 2022 midterms.
+"Hispanics all across the country are Republicans," said Florida Sen. Rick Scott, who heads the chamber's GOP campaign arm for the 2022 midterms.
 "If Republicans reach out to them, we're going to win."

 Scott was governor before winning his Senate seat and advocated for Puerto Ricans leaving the island after Hurricane Maria's devastation in 2017 to settle in Florida over objections from party officials in Washington who warned the new voters could make the state more blue.
 Republicans have only done better in statewide elections since.